 There is no harm in roping in someone from family for your company if you have duly scrutinized his/her skills.
 Now, you might as well find it a tad difficult to negotiate with someone you’re emotionally tied to.
 Don’t worry.
 There are ways to be duly guided as well.

 As a startup owner, you possibly cannot end up paying a fresher what an established business can pay.
 The key is to make it clear to the candidate.
-Don’t end up going overboard with the company cost, just because you’re too embarrassed to offer your relative what you offer your other employees with similar skill set and experience.
-There is absolutely no need to resort to pompous facade in front of your family.
+Don’t end up going overboard with the company cost, just because you’re too embarrassed to offer your relative what you offer your other employees with similar skillset and experience.
+There is absolutely no need to resort to a pompous facade in front of your family.
 Be pragmatic.
 Don’t perturb the commercial path charted by you by paying up a family member “abominably” high.

 Don’t under quote

 Just as you wouldn’t want to pay up unnecessarily high to a family member, don’t commit the mistake of quoting too low a salary well.
-Don’t take your ties for granted.
+Don’t take your tires for granted.
 Remember quoting the standard salary (as per the nature and experience of your business) is a part of professionalism.
 Ethics should ideally be at the core of your business policies.
 If you are not able to foster the right values in your employees by setting the right examples then don’t expect the same from others as well.

 Strike the right balance